AdaCore/gnatstudio/docs/users_guide/editing.rst

   delimiters with the :index:`preference <preferences;editor --> highlight
   delimiters>` :menuselection:`Editor --> Highlight delimiters`.

-  Jump to a corresponding delimiter by invoking the :guilabel:`jump to matching delimiter` action (which can be bound to a key in the key shortcuts editor).
+  Jump to a corresponding delimiter by invoking the :menuselection:`jump to matching delimiter` action (which can be bound to a key in the key shortcuts editor).
 Invoking this action a second time returns the cursor to its original position.